-Whether your potted plants live indoors year round or have sought temporary shelter from freezing temperatures, they're probably looking a little sad these days.
+Whether your potted plants live indoors year round or have sought temporary shelter from freezing temperatures, they may be looking a little sad these days.
 Are you doing something wrong?
-Or have they just gone dormant until winter ends?
+Or have they just gone dormant?
 We asked horticulturalist David Clark (who is coddling his own houseplants through a severe winter in upstate New York) for advice about how to perk up winter-frazzled houseplants.

 Above: Photograph by Mieke Verbijlen.

 Put houseplants in the sunniest spot you have; move them to follow the sun if necessary.
 "Most plants will not thrive in a north-facing window because they need more sun," says Clark.
 The best?
 A window facing east; you will get sun from 7 am to 11 am and "it's not harsh, like what you'll get in a western facing window," he says.